julisotoh/Databricks_learning/Machine_Learning_PCA.md

       ↓
 Scaler Model
       ↓
 transform()
 ```

-However, `VectorAssembler` does not need to learn parameters from the data.
+However, `VectorAssembler` does not need to learn parameters from the
+data.

-Its job is to combine selected columns into a vector.
+Its job is to combine selected columns into one feature vector.

 Therefore, I can use: